 Manufacturers responded to this limitation with Flash memory, a type of EEPROM that uses in-circuit wiring to erase by applying an electrical field to the entire chip or to predetermined sections of the chip called blocks.
 Flash memory works much faster than traditional EEPROMs because it writes data in chunks, usually 512 bytes in size, instead of 1 byte at a time.
 See How Flash Memory Works to learn more about this type of ROM and its applications.

-For more information on ROM and other types of computer memory, check out the links on the next page!
+For more information on ROM and other types of computer memory, check out the links below!